kaleFruit/Partial-Prostheses/README.md

 ## Description

-* Users can toggle and manipulate a pseudo skeleton of joints to define the finger generation
+- Users can toggle and manipulate a pseudo skeleton of joints to define the finger generation
-* Users can "paint" the residual limb where they want to define the socket
+- Users can "paint" the residual limb where they want to define the socket

+## Current Items in the Works

+- Creating a desktop executable
+- Adding file uploads to the GUI
+- Creating a better arm/wrist band
+- Changing the socket to a Voronoi pattern

 ## Getting Started